Djäpana

-"Djäpana", subtitled Sunset Dreaming, is an 1989 song by Australian musical group Yothu Yindi.
+"Djäpana", subtitled "Sunset Dreaming", is a 1989 song by Australian musical group Yothu Yindi.

 History

 The song was first released in August 1989 as the second and final single from the group's debut album, Homeland Movement.

 The song was re-recorded and re-released in April 1992, following the success of "Treaty" in 1991.
 The re-release saw the song peak at number 13 on the ARIA Singles Chart and was certified gold.

 Awards

-At the ARIA Music Awards of 1993 the song won three awards; ARIA Award for Best Indigenous Release, ARIA Award for Best Video (Stephen Johnson) and ARIA Award for Engineer of the Year (Greg Henderson).
+At the ARIA Music Awards of 1993 the song won three awards; Best Indigenous Release, Best Video (Stephen Johnson) and Engineer of the Year (Greg Henderson).